-As a reference example, in Figure 4, we report the time series of the returns, the autocorrelograms, the plots of $\Delta \alpha$ depending on N for the S&P 500 time series and for the shuffled time series.
-The top-right panel in Figure 4 represents an estimation of the sentiment perceived by the agents, obtained by removing the trend from the price series and plotting the resulting zero mean detrended time series (blue line), which actually provides an estimation of the market sentiment.
-We identify optimistic and pessimistic periods by simply observing
+As a reference example, in Fig. 4, we report the time series of the returns, the autocorrelograms, the plots of $\Delta \alpha$ depending on N for the S&P 500 time series and for the shuffled time series.
+The top-right panel in Fig. 4 represents an estimation of the sentiment perceived by the agents, obtained by removing the trend from the

-&lt;sup>9 For a survey about stylized facts in financial time series, we refer to Bouchaud et al. (2000), Cont (2001), Kukacka and Kristoufek (2020), and Lux and Segnon (2018).
+9For a survey about stylized facts in financial time series, we refer to Bouchaud et al. (2000), Cont (2001), Kukacka and Kristoufek (2020), and Lux and Segnon (2018).

-More precisely, multifractality is an index to identify the presence of different long-range temporal correlations of observables.
+10More precisely, multifractality is an index to identify the presence of different long-range temporal correlations of observables.
 A detailed description of what multifractality is can be found in Kantelhardt et al. (2002).
 Understanding the origin of multifractality in financial markets is an issue that has been addressed in, e.g., Barunik et al. (2012) and that in many real cases stemmed from the large fluctuations of prices (Zhou 2012).

 Fig. 4 S&P 500 stylized facts.
-The plots in the first row show the time series of returns (left) and highlight the emergence of optimistic and pessimistic waves (right); in the second row we report the autocorrelation of returns (left) and absolute returns (right); in the third row we display the multifractality strength $\Delta\alpha$ on increasing the length N of the sample for the original time series (left) and the shuffled one (right)
+The plots in the first row show the time series of returns (left) and highlight the emergence of optimistic and pessimistic waves (right); in the second row we report the autocorrelation of returns (left) and absolute returns (right); in the third row we display the multifractality strength $\Delta \alpha$ on increasing the length N of the sample for the original time series (left) and the shuffled one (right)

-the index sign, and we highlight them through the orange lines.
+price series and plotting the resulting zero mean detrended time series (blue line), which actually provides an estimation of the market sentiment.
+We identify optimistic and pessimistic periods by simply observing the index sign, and we highlight them through the orange lines.
 As we can see, we have the alternation of long-lasting periods of optimism and pessimism.

-We stress that the common features in financial market time series are the presence of spikes and perceptible volatility clustering in the returns time series (top-left panel in Figure 4), polarization of consecutive periods of optimistic and pessimistic behavior (top-right panel in Figure 4), uncorrelated returns, a slowly decreasing correlation of absolute returns (second row in Figure 4), and multifractality due to a long-range correlation of returns (third row in Figure 4).
+We stress that the common features in financial market time series are the presence of spikes and perceptible volatility clustering in the returns time series (top-left panel in Fig. 4), polarization of consecutive periods of optimistic and pessimistic behavior (top-right panel in Fig. 4), uncorrelated returns, a slowly decreasing correlation of absolute returns (second row in Fig. 4), and multifractality due to a long-range correlation of returns (third row in Fig. 4).

 Consistent with the literature on financial markets, in what follows, we perform a model evaluation to determine whether the introduction of the sentiment index can improve the qualitative representation of the abovementioned aspects.
-To this aim, we now move to the description of the stochastically perturbed version of the model (6).
-In particular, we assume that the true fundamental value follows the random walk where $\{\varepsilon{F,t}\}$ are normally distributed random variables with standard deviation $s_1 > 0$ and zero mean.
-The deterministic version of the model is thus adapted by replacing the original variable $X_i$ , $i \in \{p, o, f\}$ , with time-dependent $X{p,t} = F_t - \Delta/2$ , $X{o,t} = F_t + \Delta/2$ and $X{f,t} = F_t$ .
-We stress that also in De Grauwe and Rovira Kaltwasser (2012), the bias about the fundamental remains unchanged, while the fundamental may vary.
-Moreover, as in Franke (2010), we introduce a random perturbation of beliefs, proportional to the price, i.e., where $\{\varepsilon{X_i,t}\}$ are normally distributed random variables with standard deviation $s_2 > 0$ and zero mean, which describe a temporary perturbation of the agents heterogeneity level.
-This allows the stochastic version of System (6) to be obtained, with F replaced by $F_t$ , to which equations (8) and (9) have to be added.
+To this aim, we now move to the description of the stochastically perturbed version of the model in Eq.
+6. In particular, we assume that the true fundamental value follows the random walk where $\{\varepsilon{F,t}\}\$ are normally distributed random variables with standard deviation $s_1 > 0$ and zero mean.
+The deterministic version of the model is thus adapted by replacing the original variable X_i , $i \in \{p, o, f\}$, with time-dependent $X{p,t} = F_t - \Delta/2$, $X{o,t} = F_t + \Delta/2$ and $X{f,t} = F_t$.
+We stress that also in De Grauwe and

-$$F{t+1} = F_t + \varepsilon{F,t} F_t \,, \tag{8}$$
+$$F{t+1} = F_t + \varepsilon{F,t} F_t , \qquad (8)$$